 Weighing options if your child isn’t eligible for an IEP

-Sometimes, a school finds a student to be not eligible for special education services.
-If that happens, it’s not the end of the road.
+Sometimes, a school finds that a student is not eligible for special education services.
 Learn about steps you can take if your child is found ineligible.

 Read about the unique approach one mom took when her daughter didn’t qualify for an IEP.